NickGerleman/VIS_Server/README.md

 ## VIS: Visual Inspection System

 Repository for the server-side of the Danfoss Visual Inspection System capstone project.
 This must be compiled and run on a Windows machine.
+The software is compatibe with the Occipital structure sensor, or a mock recording.

 ### Requirements

 This project should be used with Visual Studio 2015 Update 3.
 Packages are managed using vcpkg.
 The following packages are neccesary to install:

 - cpprestsdk
 - pcl